dannysepler/refactoring-workshop/2_sed/README.md

 sed -i '' -e 's/Harry/Draco/g' ../1_grep/ex1_harry.txt
 ```

 How fast was that?
-This is especially powerful in a large file with unknown quantities of thigns to rename!
+This is especially powerful in a large file with unknown quantities of things to rename!